SugiPHP/Sugi/README.md

 ## Sugi ##

-The second version of Sugi is using a different approach.
-It is a micro framework using SugiPHP Components as well as some other components.
+Sugi is a micro framework using SugiPHP Components as well as some other components.
+It works as a Dependency Injection Container and it is very flexible.

 ### Hello World! example ###